D.A. Pursuit of Justice: Design and release

 According to Talk Visual Corporation, the company was formed by the merger of Legacy Software with Videocall, Prior to the game's release, Gregg Ackerman of the AckermanBenson advertising production company joined Legacy Software, and he would become the title's executive producer.
 Of D.A.
 Pursuit of Justice he said: "We didn't intend this to be a graduate course in law" but that he wanted players to learn that "it's not easy being a lawyer."

+According to the credit.txt included on the game discs, writing and legal consultation was provided by Deputy District Attorney Loren Naiman.

-The Windows 95 CD-ROM game included interactive screens, full-motion video, and 16-bit color.
+Windows 95 CD-ROM game included interactive screens, full-motion video, and 16-bit color.
 The game had 500 pages (equivalent to two feature films), fifty-seven principal actors, 20 sets, six screenwriters, and took a year to complete.
 It was filmed on the streets of Los Angeles over a period of three weeks.
 The game saw the first use of the "Microsoft Designed for Windows 95" Logo.
 The game uses Microsoft DirectX 3 technology.
 A school edition was also made available.
 The three cases were collectively Alpha Interactive's second game in their "RealPlay" series, after the medical simulator title EmergencyRoom.
 This series aimed to "intertwine high intensity gameplay with simulated career experience".